threeport/threeport/docs/docs/index.md

 Software delivery had been dominated by DevOps practices for the past decade or so.
 This is primarily a configuration management practice.
 Modern software has become increasingly complex to manage and config management is just no longer sufficient for the task.

-Threeport takes a software engineering approach - rather than a config management approach - to application platforms.
-"Application Orchestration" is what we call this approach.
+Threeport takes a software engineering - rather than a config management - approach to application platforms.
+We call this "Application Orchestration."

 To learn more on this topic, see the [Application Orchestration concepts document](./concepts/application-orchestration.md).

-Fundamentally, Threeport exists to reduce engineering toil, improve resource consumption efficiency, and make the most complex software systems manageable by relatively small teams.
+Fundamentally, Threeport exists to reduce engineering toil, improve resource efficiency, and make the most complex software systems manageable by relatively small teams.
 This leads to the delivery of more feature-rich and more reliable software with lower infrastructure and engineering costs.